 This infection is serious.
 Even if your symptoms are mild, you need medical care right away.
 If it is not treated, the illness gets worse fast and can be life-threatening.
 But most people who are treated with antibiotics get better.

-SBP infection is treated with antibiotics such as cefotaxime (Claforan).
-These medicines can kill bacteria usually found in the intestine.
-Your doctor may do a procedure called paracentesis to collect a sample of fluid from the abdomen.
-The fluid can be analyzed to find out which antibiotic will work best to kill the bacteria causing the infection.
+The infection is usually treated with antibiotics.
+Your doctor may do a procedure called paracentesis (say "pair-uh-sen-TEE-sus") to get a sample of fluid from your belly.
+The fluid can be tested to help find the cause of your symptoms.
+It can also help your doctor decide which medicines will work best to treat the infection.

 September 8, 2021